-A hint: Facebook users tend to engage in more relaxed discussions than other social media, or discussions around a hot topic from the news.
+Facebook users tend to engage in more relaxed discussions than other social media, or discussions around a hot topic from the news.
 To create a more focused marketing campaign, check the news in your niche before you use Buzzsumo.

 7. Have A Personal Profile Or It Won’t Work Well